Up! (Shania Twain song): Chart performance

 "Up!" debuted on the Billboard Hot Country Singles & Tracks chart the week of November 16, 2002, at number 57, based on album play alone, yet was still the highest debut of the week.
 The single spent 20 weeks on the chart and climbed to a peak position of number 12 on March 8, 2003, where it remained for one week.
 "Up!" became Twain's eighteenth top twenty single.
 On the Billboard Hot 100, "Up!" peaked at number 63 and at number 62 on the Hot 100 Airplay chart.
+In Shania's home country of Canada, the single reached number two on the physical sales-only Canadian Singles Chart.

-While "Up!" underperformed in most of Europe, it managed to hit number two on Canada's sales chart and number three on Hungary's airplay chart.
+"Up!" performed modestly internationally.
+The song peaked at number 29 on the ARIA Singles Chart in Australia and spent 6 weeks there.
+In neighboring New Zealand, the song reached number 27 on the RMNZ Singles Chart and charted for 7 weeks.
+"Up!" underperformed in Europe with the song failing to reach the top 20 in most of the countries it charted in; it did however peak at number 3 in Hungary.

 Promotion

 As one of the first singles released from the Up! album, it was performed on several televised programs to boost airplay and sales.
 The first performance was in Edmonton at the 2002 Grey Cup.
-Two days later, in New York City, the song was performed on The Today Show.
+Two days later in New York City, the song was performed on The Today Show.
 Twain headed to Australia to promote the album, where she performed the song on Rove Live.
 Back in the United States, the song was performed in a medley with "I'm Gonna Getcha Good!" at the American Music Awards.
 The next day, Twain performed the song on The Tonight Show with Jay Leno.
 In April 2003, Twain opened the Juno Awards with "Up!".
 The most-watched performance of the song was in the Super Bowl XXXVII halftime show, where it was performed alongside "Man!
 I Feel Like a Woman!".